-Pack completely around the electrode in the cochleostomy or 1 round window with an autograft consisting of strips of fascia or pericranium to ensure there are no gaps in the seal.
+Pack completely around the electrode in the cochleostomy with an autograft consisting of strips of fascia or pericranium to ensure there are no gaps in the seal.

 Seal the cochleostomy or round window to avoid an open pathway to the inner ear.